 Progress Toward Outcome: The loan and grant projects under MFF 0078 were approved on 17 Dec 2013 and became effective on 24 Sep 2014.
 The EIB loan and project agreements for Tranche 1 were signed and disbursement conditions are completed.
-The feasibility study for Tranche 2 commenced in February 2016 and is expected to be ready for approval by the ADB Board by Q4 2016.
+The feasibility study for Tranche 2 commenced in February 2016 and the final reports were received by the end of February 2017.
+The feasibility study for tranche 2 was circulated among the relevant government agencies and the comments were received, however none of the comments were incorporated in the final report by the consultant.